top of page

 Jelaluddin Rumi

-Many people who seek counselling or psychotherapy have found themselves experiencing relationship problems or emotional difficulties, however, counselling can also benefit those who are curious about themselves and wish to engage in therapy for personal growth.
-Therapy can do for the mind what exercise does for the body.
-It can encourage you to feel a sense of aliveness, support you to think more flexibly, help you to develop emotional resilience as well as prevent more serious problems from occurring.
+While many people seek counselling or psychotherapy when they experience relationship or emotional difficulties, therapy can also benefit those who are simply curious about themselves and wish to engage in personal growth.
+Just as exercise strengthens the body, therapy nurtures the mind.
+It can help you feel more alive, think more flexibly, build emotional resilience, and improve your relationships.

-Individual counselling usually takes place once a week at the same time and place.
-It can be either:
+Individual therapy typically takes place once a week, at a set time and place, and can be:

 Issues I work with